Denied Travel Insurance Claims

 Sources show that it is customary to pay approximately five to 10 percent of your trip cost for travel insurance.
 Like any other insurance policy, it is only worth the price tag if your provider delivers on the terms of coverage.
 Unfortunately, travel insurers may sometimes deny, reject, or underpay a travel insurance claim for various reasons, leaving travelers stuck with unnecessary expenses.

+If you live in Wisconsin, Illinois, or Minnesota and your travel insurance claim was denied, you may be able to fight back through filing an insurance dispute lawsuit.
 A travel insurance lawyer with Wallace Law can help you understand what your travel insurance policy covered, if your insurance claim was underpaid or wrongly denied, and how to take matters into your own hands if an insurer unjustly refuses to pay their fair share.

 What Does Travel Insurance Usually Cover?